Designed by C.F. Martin IV, the new CEO-7 offers a unique variety of vintage guitar specs

 A Martin from an Alternate Universe

-The CEO-7 is a lovely little guitar with a comfortable short-scale neck, but ample volume and projection.
-It has the versatility found in 14 frets free from the body and the round shoulders similar to a classical design, which offers some of that deep and resonant bottom end normally heard in traditional 12-fret Martins.
+The CEO-7 is a lovely little guitar with a comfortable short-scale neck, yet with ample volume and projection.
+It has the versatility found in 14 frets free from the body, but with round shoulders similar to a classical design, offering some of that deep and resonant bottom end typically heard in traditional 12-fret guitars.

 Plump and Juicy

 The voice has a plump boom to it that is not exactly the same sound that comes from the standard 12-fret Martins.
 It is not the same voice heard from the deep body 00 design used on the Women in Music models, nor is it the same type of sound heard from the Norman Blake models, which had a 14-fret 000 body shape matched to a 12-fret neck.
 For that matter, it is not exactly like any Martin I have heard before.
 In fact, the CEO-7 actually has a shape and cosmetics that suggest a Gibson L-00, and yet, it still sounds like a Martin, and an impressive one at that.

 When it came down to it, the whole time I was playing the guitar I kept feeling like the CEO-7 is the Golden Era Series reissue of a pre-war Martin that never existed.
 One might say it seems like it came from an alternate universe where Martin had been copying Gibson designs from the 1930s, rather than the other way around.
 But just as Gibson’s square-shoulder dreadnoughts like the Dove, Hummingbird, and Gospel sound little like a Martin D-18, the CEO-7 may have a certain trebley ring thing that reminds me of an L-00, but it also has a resonance and sustain unlike any Gibson I have heard.